gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.GetLadderOffersParam.md

 > `optional` **pageSize**: `number`

-- Number of offers to be fetched to show
+- Number of offers to be fetched to show.

 ***